 - A vaginal dilator (also called an insert) is a plastic rod or cylinder with a rounded end.
 It’s put in the vagina to open (dilate) or stretch the tissues.
 This will keep the vaginal tissue healthy after having radiation treatments, so it’s comfortable to have a pelvic exam or sex.
 You need to use the dilator at least 3 times a week, for 12 months.

 - Your radiation therapist or nurse will tell you about dilators when you have your teaching about internal RT.
 You’ll likely get 1 to 2 dilators.
 You can also buy vaginal dilators online.
 They come in different colours and are made of different materials.
+If you don't want to buy a dilator, you can also use a thin tapered candlestick, but be sure to use a finger cot or condom.
 If you have questions, talk to your healthcare provider.

 Why do I have to use vaginal dilators?